Health Professions and Health Related Courses

 The Health Professions program offers an opportunity for students to discuss current topics within the healthcare field and interact with healthcare professionals, hearing first-hand stories of the challenges and joys of serving others in a variety of healthcare careers.
 Three courses are taught providing unique experiences for students to engage, explore and personally reflect upon various issues within the healthcare environment.

-SCI 290/291: Health Professions Colloquium provides a variety of topical discussions on issues relevant to work in the healthcare profession today.
+PHP 291: Health Professions Colloquium provides a variety of topical discussions on issues relevant to work in the healthcare profession today.
 Dialogue and reflection upon the impact of the Christian faith and issues of medical ethics and care of various patient populations included.
-Discussions and assignments will prepare students for application to health profession programs.
-This course is open to students in their junior and senior year.
+Discussion and assignments will prepare students for application to health profession programs.
+Prerequisite: Junior or Senior Standing.

 Consult the course catalog for full listing of current courses available.